 To import a QBO file, go 'File' - 'Utilities' - 'Import' - 'Web Connect file'.
 Then select a QBO file.
 Then select an existing account, and click 'Continue'.
 Now the data is imported.
 Where this data is?

 It is under Bank Feeds.
 Imported statements show up here and review transactions.
 You have to select the payee from your QuickBooks vendor records.
 When you choose a vendor record for payee from the QBO file (column "Downloaded As"), QuickBooks will remember your choice for the next QBO import.

 Then you marked all transactions, select expense accounts, select payee and approve and that's.
-The rename rule creation dialog will show up after to use it for the next time.
+The rename rule creation dialog will show up after using it for the next time.

 A longer video with more details (22 min) about multiple accounts, mapping different amount layouts, and more: